Trials: Divine Healing — What, Why, How?

 Some who were healed had faith, some did not.
 Some who were healed were righteous, some were not particularly close to God.
 God at times healed his servants, sometimes he did not heal them.
 Sometimes illness was a punishment from God, but most often it was simply the result of physical causes or of sin.
 Sometimes healings were instantaneous; sometimes (as in the case of healing Sarah’s womb) the healing was delayed over many years.
 Sometimes God extended the life of an ill person, sometimes he did not; and of course, ALL God’s servants eventually died — and some, if not most, died of an illness God did not heal!

 This is critical to understand!
-The simple truth is that the Bible does not differentiate sickness from any other trial that can befall us!
-And consequently (aside from the directive to call for the elders — Jas.
-5:14-15), divine healing does not entail a spiritual process different from that required for any other answered prayer for deliverance from a trial!
+The Bible does not differentiate sickness from any other trial that can befall us.
+And consequently (aside from the directive to call for the elders — James 5:14-15), divine healing does not entail a spiritual process different from that required for any other answered prayer for deliverance from a trial!

 Sickness sometimes results from time and chance.
 Sometimes it comes because of broken laws of health.
-Sometimes it is the result of sin.
+Sometimes it is the result of sin (sometimes not any sin of the sick person, but sins of others).
 But these things are common to all trials.
 And the connection of the sacrifice of Christ with healing is the same connection as with all miraculous interventions.

 But, having seen that illness is a trial like other trials and that divine healing is the answer to a person’s prayer for relief, other questions remain.
 Does God promise to answer yes to our prayer for healing every time we are sick?
 Does he promise to do so immediately, or just eventually?
 Or is there a promise at all?
 In other words, is healing an absolute promise, or merely an optional blessing God sometimes provides?
 You need to know the encouraging answer!